maryambg/maryambg.github.io/about.md

 published: true
 ---

-Some information about me!
+# Some information about me!

-### More Information

-i studying computer engineering at sadjad university of technology razavi khorasan province,iran.
+I am studying for a bachelor's degree in computer engineering at Sajjad University of Technology in Mashhad, Iran

 ### Contact me